AlvioRomano/ARCyberSec75/README.md

 detected, they are recorded in a comprehensive log file (comp_log.txt) for further analysis.

-# ⚠️ THE PURPOSE OF THIS SCRIPT!
+# ⚠️ Thr Purpose Of This Script

 This scrit is intended simply as an idea of how one can Monitor Log FIles.
 It's NOT for Use in a Security Environment!

-# FEATURES
+# Features

 ✅ Real-time monitoring of multiple log types